Theodicy: Compensation theodicy

-According to the strong version of compensation theodicy that is advanced by the Iranian philsopher Seyyed Jaaber Mousavirad, there are two elements that, when considered together, can solve the problem of evil:
+According to the strong version of compensation theodicy that is advanced by the Iranian philosopher Seyyed Jaaber Mousavirad, there are two elements that, when considered together, can solve the problem of evil:

 Given the strong version of this theodicy, if evils will be compensated, the existence of some good is enough to justify them, even though there will be no resulting greater good in this world.
 Likewise, if evils will be compensated, it is not necessary for them to be distributed equally.
 Even if evil has no good for an individual, while it has some good for others, it is reasonable for it to occur.

 Critics, such as Bruce R. Reichenbach, argue that compensation theodicy fails to adequately justify the existence of horrendous evils, particularly when such evils do not lead to greater goods or when they disproportionately affect innocent individuals.
 He contends that the theory risks treating individuals merely as means to an end, undermining their intrinsic value.

 In response, proponents argue that God's unique guardianship over humanity allows for the infliction of suffering when it serves a greater purpose in the afterlife.
-These proponenents maintain that God’s omnipotence ensures that all suffering will be compensated in a manner that ultimately leads to greater satisfaction for the sufferer.
+These proponenents maintain that God's omnipotence ensures that all suffering will be compensated in a manner that ultimately leads to greater satisfaction for the sufferer.